AnthonyHuo/SDP/README.md

 **Google Drive folder with all mimicgen datasets:** [link](https://drive.google.com/drive/folders/14e9kkHGfApuQ709LBEbXrXVI1Lp5Ax7p?usp=drive_link)

-Then, you should download the dataset in the path robomimic/core.
+Then, you should download the dataset with core folder in the path robomimic/core.

 ### 🛠️ Installation
 #### 🖥️ Simulation